RehamCodes/RESTful-API-s/README.md

 # RESTful API using Node.js, Express, and MongoDB

-This is a RESTful API project built with Node.js, Express, and MongoDB.
-It provides endpoints to manage a database using CRUD operations.
+This is a RESTful API project built with Node.js, Express, and MongoDB.It utilizes nodemon for automatic server restarts during development and Babel for compiling the code for better compatibility.
+It also provides endpoints to manage a database using CRUD operations.

 ## Prerequisites